3D MULA ™

 In the context of Additive, fast-drying no bake furan is often used as binding agent for sand printing machines, to directly 3D print cores and moulds for sand casting.

-additive material made of thin strands of glass, used in creation very strong and relatively lightweight composites known as FRP (Fibre-Reinforced Polymers).
+an additive made of thin strands of glass, used to manufacture very strong and relatively lightweight composites known as Fibre-Reinforced Polymers (↑FRP).

 one of the oldest materials producing silicone rubber parts via Injection Moulding (IM)

-called alkathene or polythene when used for pipes.
+also known as ‘alkathene’ or ‘polythene’ when used for pipes.

 high temperature curing rubbers for Injection Moulding (IM).

-colourless, and flammable liquid with strong odour, often used in washing systems; unlike stronger solvents like acetone (CH₃)₂CO, IPA is more practical solution for removing the uncured resin residue from SLA/DLP parts as it doesn't penetrate parts as aggressively.
+colourless, and flammable liquid with strong odour, often used in washing systems; unlike stronger solvents like acetone (CH₃)₂CO, IPA is more practical solution for removing the uncured resin residue from SLA/DLP parts as it doesn't penetrate parts as aggressively; C₃H₈O.

 can also refer to: Micro Injection Moulding